Description

 About the Authors

-JODY MARDULA is a therapist and supervisor whose professional background in addiction counselling, training and services management culminated in a role as Director of Counselling, Supervision and Training for CAIS, The North Wales Drug and Alcohol Agency, from 1987 to 2006.
+JODY MARDULA is a psychotherapist and supervisor whose professional background in addiction counselling, training and services management culminated in a role as Director of Counselling, Supervision and Training for CAIS, The North Wales Drug and Alcohol Agency, from 1987 to 2006.
 Jody was also for many years a highly respected practitioner, trainer and examiner in the field of Transactional Analysis (TA).

 DR FRANCES VAUGHAN is a clinical neuropsychologist with a background in cognitive and neuropsychology research.
 After a PhD in cognitive science, and a series of neuropsychology research posts in hospitals and universities around the U.K, Frances went on to train as a clinical psychologist in Bangor.
 She worked in a service for people with dementia, and later, the North Wales Brain Injury Service.
 At the same time, she had various part-time research and teaching positions at Bangor University.
 In one of these, she developed and was Director of a clinical neuropsychology training program for clinical psychologists.